aman431/freeflow/README.md

 ## comment section
 As i have more focused on the functionality part because in the less time i have to show my skill as i want to be.
 I have created a UI but more i have focused on the code structure, logic implementation, code flow, props handling, redux, comment section and make a common component which make a help to easy to use and much more thing...!

+## Extra
+One thing i have to point here Live Card Design and After Submit Design i have kept same purposly because Over there i just want to show the redux performance and redux data.
+As mentioned in the assignment.